- Explanation of tree based modeling from scratch in R and python

 6. Working with Decision Trees in R and Python

 For R users and Python users, decision tree is quite easy to implement.
-Let’s quickly look at the set of codes which can get you started with this algorithm.
+Let’s quickly look at the set of codes that can get you started with this algorithm.
 For ease of use, I’ve shared standard codes where you’ll need to replace your data set name and variables to get started.

 For R users, there are multiple packages available to implement decision tree such as ctree, rpart, tree etc.